nh-server/switch-guide/docs/user_guide/modchip/index.md

 Depending on your modchip's firmware, you may not be able to boot the console without a microSD card inserted.
 This means without a microSD inserted at all times, your Switch becomes *unusable*.
-???+ note "Note about modchips and their firmwares"
-    Some modchip firmwares (Spacecraft-NX, for example) **DO** allow you to bypass the modchip's `sdloader` by either holding both volume buttons or either one of the volume buttons during startup.
-This would allow you to boot normally without a microSD card inserted.
-However, not all modchips allow upgrading their firmware.

 If you do turn on your Switch without a microSD card inserted, you should end up at a splash screen saying something along the lines of `NO SD`.

-Introduction to Modchips
-Unlike "unpatched" consoles, modchips enable CFW through CPU voltage glitching, bypassing bootROM firmware verifications.
-This allows launching a payload.bin file instead of BOOT0, loaded via a modchip firmware module named `sdloader`.
-Modchips, in contrast to the RCM and its fusee-gelee exploit used by "unpatched" consoles, enable any console, including all "patched" consoles, to run CFW.

-General knowledge
-New to modchipped consoles?
-Here's what you need to know.

-Modchipped Switch consoles, except certain original V1 consoles made from 2017 to mid-2018, are immune to the fusee-gelee exploit in RCM.
-Payload injection in RCM is futile on consoles typically using modchips.

-Depending on your modchip's firmware, booting the console may require a microSD card.
-Without it, your Switch becomes unusable.

 ???+ note "Note about modchips and their firmwares"
-     Some modchip firmwares (e.g., Spacecraft-NX, Hwfly-NX and the Picofly firmware) allow bypassing sdloader by holding one of- or both volume buttons during power-on, enabling normal boot without a microSD card.
+     Some modchip firmwares (e.g., Spacecraft-NX, Hwfly-NX and the Picofly firmware) allow bypassing `sdloader` by holding one of - or both - volume buttons during power-on, enabling normal boot without a microSD card.
 Not all modchips support firmware upgrades.

-     Booting without a microSD card leads to a NO SD splash screen.
+     If you do turn on your Switch without a microSD card inserted, you should end up at a splash screen saying something along the lines of `NO SD`.

 Modchipped Switch consoles allow untethered, coldboot CFW loading, directly entering custom firmware without external devices like dongles or jigs.
 This is in contrast to the tethered coldboot "RCM" entrypoint.